Enter CIC is registered with the Information Commissioner’s Office to process personal data. Enter CIC is a data controller.

 Personal information that is used for marketing purposes will be kept with us until we no longer need it, or you notify us that you no longer wish to receive this information.

-Sometimes, with permission, we take pictures of our staff, volunteers, students, parents/carers and patrons and post them to social media.
+Sometimes, with permission, we take pictures of our staff, volunteers, students, parents/carers, patrons, project participants and business partners and post them to social media.

 The online servers of Facebook, Twitter and Instagram (on which these images are held) may be outside the UK, but within the European Economic Area (Ireland).